prometheus/docs/content/docs/practices/naming.md

  * `api_http_requests_total` - differentiate request types: `type="create|update|delete"`
  * `api_request_duration_nanoseconds` - differentiate request stages: `stage="extract|transform|load"`

+Don't put the label names in the metric name, as that's redundant and will cause confusion if it's aggregated away.

 CAUTION: <b>CAUTION:</b> Remember that every unique key-value label pair represents a new time series, which can dramatically increase the amount of data stored.
 Don't use labels to store dimensions with high cardinality (many